mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 ## Creating a VASP Module

 It can be convenient to create a module for VASP since it does have several dependencies.
 Below is an example modulefile.
-This modulefile assumes you have put VASP in `$HOME/software/VASP` and used the same dependency modules to build VASP as described in [Step 3 above](#3-activate-the-relevant-modules).
-If you have installed VASP in a different location or used different dependency modules you will need to adjust the module accordingly.
+This modulefile assumes you have installed VASP 6.4.3, placed it in `$HOME/software/VASP`, and used the same dependency modules to build VASP as described in [Step 3 above](#3-activate-the-relevant-modules).
+If you have installed a different version of VASP, placed it in a different location, or used different dependency modules you will need to adjust the modulefile accordingly.

 ```lua title='$HOME/software/modulefiles/vasp/6.4.3.lua'
 --8<-- "docs/recipes/scripts/vasp/modulefile.lua"